Home

 • Winfield Cup (rugby league)

-• Benson and Hedges Cup (cricket).
+• Benson and Hedges Cup (cricket)

-11.3.2 Tobacco Advertising Prohibition Amendment Act 2000
+11.3.2 Tobacco Advertising Prohibition Amendment Act 2000 (Cth) (no longer in force)

-Under the Tobacco Advertising Prohibition Amendment Act 2000, passed in November 2000, the original discretion which permitted the minister to grant an exemption for international sporting and cultural events was revoked.5 As of October 2006, no further events were permitted to display tobacco brand advertising.
-Furthermore, no new events were granted an exemption as of October 2000.
-This amendment made Australia one of the first countries to legislate for an end to tobacco sponsorship of international sporting and cultural events.6 At the time of the amendment in 2000, there were five events of international significance that were permitted to carry tobacco sponsorship when they were staged in Australia.
+Amendments were made to the TAP Act under the Tobacco Advertising Prohibition Amendment Act 2000 (Cth), which passed in November 2000.This included the revocation of the original discretion which permitted the Minister to grant an exemption from tobacco advertising restrictions for international sporting and cultural events.4 This amendment made Australia one of the first countries to legislate for an end to tobacco sponsorship of international sporting and cultural events.5 At the time of the amendment in 2000, there were five events of international significance that were permitted to carry tobacco sponsorship when they were staged in Australia.
 They were the:

 • Ladies Masters (golf)